BC PNP Editorial Team

 I got a promotion.
 Do I update my NOC?

 If your duties have changed significantly, you effectively have a new job offer.
 You must update your registration or application.
-Ensure the new NOC code is still eligible and that you meet the requirements for it.
+Ensure the new NOC code is still eligible and that you meet the job offer requirements for it.

 I am on Implied (Maintained) Status.
 Can I apply?